Daniel C. Tsui: Early life and education

+Career

 After receiving his Ph.D. and then remaining in Chicago for a year of postdoctoral research, Tsui joined the research staff at Bell Laboratories to perform research in solid state physics in 1968.
 At Bell Laboratories, instead of studying mainstream topics of interest in semiconductor physics such as optics and high energy band-structures or their applications in devices, Tsui devoted his attention to a new field called the physics of two-dimensional electrons.

 Tsui and Störmer made the groundbreaking discovery of the fractional quantum Hall effect in 1982, while Laughlin provided a theoretical interpretation for the discovery the following year.
-This discovery will eventually be the reason of their winning of the 1998 Nobel Prize in Physics.
+This discovery would eventually be the reason of their winning of the 1998 Nobel Prize in Physics.

 Shortly after the discovery, Tsui departed from Bell Laboratories and joined the faculty of the department of electrical engineering and computer science at Princeton University with the support of two Nobel laureates in February 1982.
 After 28 years at Princeton, Tsui transferred to emeritus status in 2010.

 He was also an adjunct senior research scientist in the physics department of Columbia University, and a research professor at Boston University.

 Tsui is one of the 20 American recipients of the Nobel Prize in Physics to sign a letter addressed to President George W. Bush in May 2008, urging him to "reverse the damage done to basic science research in the Fiscal Year 2008 Omnibus Appropriations Bill" by requesting additional emergency funding for the Department of Energy's Office of Science, the National Science Foundation, and the National Institute of Standards and Technology.

-2022, Tsui is among only three of Chinese Nobel laureates who voiced their support for Ukraine.
+As of 2022, Tsui is among only three of Chinese Nobel laureates who voiced their support for Ukraine.